openphilanthropy/unrestricted-adversarial-examples/README.md

 After evaluating your defense you can submit it to [the leaderboard](#user-content-leaderboard) by [editing the table](https://github.com/google/unrestricted-adversarial-examples/edit/master/README.md) and creating a pull request that links to your defense.
 The challenge organizers will respond to the pull request within five business days.

+##### A note on uninteresting defenses that break the default attacks
+We expect there to be several uninteresting defenses that are “robust” against the fixed set of attacks we have developed.
+By “uninteresting” we mean defenses that were designed explicitly to stop the attacks we have developed, but not necessarily other attacks.

+For example, it would be possible to break the confidence-based SPSA attack through gradient masking and not returning the true models’ confidence, but either 100% confidence or 0% for each input.

+We encourage defense creators to not design defenses that are intentionally uninteresting.

 ## Contest phase

 The contest phase will begin after the warm-up attacks have been conclusively solved.
 We have published the [contest proposal](https://github.com/google/unrestricted-adversarial-examples/blob/master/contest_proposal.md) and are soliciting feedback from the community.